7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 WHAT ARE HITS?

 A hit is typically an autographed and/or memorabilia card that is randomly inserted into packs or boxes.
 There are also case hits of short print inserts.
 The odds of getting a particular type of hit vary, but are often printed on the back of card packages.
-Hit values can range tremendously, but typically these are going to fetch the highest prices of any cards in each product.
-It’s important to research checklists to see which players have hits in different products, so you can align your purchases with your goals.
+Hit values can range tremendously, but typically these are going to fetch the highest prices of any cards in each box.

 WHAT ARE PARALLELS?

 A parallel is a particular type of insert card.
 It will generally look very similar to a base version of that card but may have a different colored border.
+These cards should be at the top of your list if you’re wondering how to make money with sports cards.

 SERIAL-NUMBERED CARDS

+The best way to sell your sports cards is to keep it simple: smaller is better.
 Typically, the smaller the print run, the more valuable the card.
 Many of the most valuable cards are hits (autographs or memorabilia cards) with a lower serial number/print run.

 HOW TO MAKE MONEY WITH INSERTS